Below we’ve compiled a list of our most commonly asked questions. If your question is not answered below, please contact our customer support team.

 To test the hinge, place one hand on the top of the brace and the other hand on the bottom of the brace and push and pull the brace back and forth.
 If you can see a lot of extra movement in the hinge area, then replacing the brace is recommended to regain stability.

 Yes, many people wear orthotics with their Ultra High-5.
 Simply place the bottom of the brace beneath the orthotic.
-Additional details are included in the fitting instructions that come with the Ultra High-5.
+For additional information, watch our Ultra High-5 Fitting Video.

 Back to Top